-An exception is input for components whose type is of the special class function type (these can only be used for function formal parameters and has special semantics, see section 12.4.2), and the input prefix is not applied to the elements of the component and is allowed even if the elements have input or output prefix.
+An exception is input for components whose type is of the specialized class function (these can only be used for function formal parameters and has special semantics, see section 12.4.2).
+In this case, the input prefix is not applied to the elements of the component, and the prefix is allowed even if the elements of the component have input or output prefix.